Saad-Umar/GraphView/README.md

 # GraphView
-Subclassed and customized UIView to represent a graphView, just like the iOS 'Stocks' App.
+Subclassed and customized UIView to represent a graphView, somewhat like the iOS 'Stocks' App Graph representation.
+It's animatable too!